learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ## 2. Quickly look up resource specifications

-This tip will prove useful for many of the subsequent tips.

 When you create YAML resource definitions, you need to know the fields and their meanings of these resources.
 One location to look up this information is in the [API reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/), which contains the full specifications of all resources.

 However, switching to a web browser each time you need to look up something is tedious.
-Therefore, kubectl provides the `kubectl explain` command, which can print out the full resource specifications of all resources right in your terminal.
+Therefore, kubectl provides the `kubectl explain` command, which can print out the resource specifications of all resources right in your terminal.

 The usage of `kubectl explain` is as follows: